finalclass/htmz/README.md

 Div |> z.child(Text("Hello World"))
 ```

-However, since this is a common operation, you can also use the `text` function:
+However, since this is a common operation, there is a `text(el: Htmz, value: String)` helper function:

 ```gleam
 Div |> z.text("Hello World")
 ```

-The `z.text` does exactly the same thing as the previous example.
+The `z.text()` does exactly the same thing as the previous example.

 ### Conditions